 In his Auto Da Fe de Mani Landa arrested several Mayan rulers and ordered them to a tribunal.
 They were marched to the tune of the Psalm "Miserere mei, Deus" shorn of their locks and tortured.
 Hoisting was a favorite of Landa.
 Hoisting consists of binding hands and hoisting unfortunate subjects up with weights tied to their feet in order to exact confessions of faith.
 Another torture is pictured below.

+Then the natives witnessed another horror, the destruction of almost all their history.
+Five thousand idols of different shapes and dimensions were broken or burned, 13 large stones used as altars, 22 small carved stones, 27 scrolls with signs and hieroglyphics, tons of books and 197 vessels of all sizes.
 Some Maya priests had tried to save their books by fleeing into the jungle with them.
 But the materials didn’t hold up well in the wet, humid Yucatan climate, and those eventually deteriorated and disappeared.
 Only four codices survive today.
 That left those who wanted to study the culture very little to work with.
 Fortunately, some glyphs were carved into the nonflammable stone of buildings and monuments.
 But many prominent Scholars believed that those marks were religious symbols, not actual writing.
 Ironically years later, perhaps, repentant for the barbarism he had committed, the good bishop devoted himself to the study of Mayan culture.
 And he wrote a book entitled "Relation of the things of Yucatan".
 Even though Landa was responsible for an irreconcilable auto de fe fortunately Diego de Landa was an extremely good linguist.
 His contemporaries,, all these early Franciscans, who were in Yucatán, learned Maya very early.
 We have important vocabularies from them, grammars and so forth.
 Because of Landa's guilt complex and the attempts by the early franciscan friars the mayan language would be decodified.

 Later in his life Bishop Landa tried to learn the mayan writing system.
 He was convinced that the glyphs were an alphabet, Landa enlisted a nobleman, Gaspar Antonio Chi, to help him.
 According to Michael Coe in Breaking the Maya Code, Landa’s method went something like this: He pronounced a Spanish letter, then asked Chi to point out the matching glyph.
 Landa then sketched each glyph and wrote the letter beneath it.
 So could people now read what the ancient Maya had written.
 Unfortunately, no. Landa’s chart had three symbols for the letter “A,” two symbols for “B,” and other notes that didn’t make sense.
 The problem was with his pre-conception about the writing system, that symbols were individual letters.
 He didn't conceive that he was dealing with syllables not letters.
 He misinterpreted what Chi was telling him.
 What he gave us in this is a kind of much flawed alphabet.